Zakrzewski family: Investigations and revelations

-At first, no concrete evidence pointed towards the Zakrzewski family members being guilty, but investigators long considered Czesław as a prime suspect, since he had no alibi and was wife confirmed that he was not at home at the date of the murders.
+At first, no concrete evidence pointed towards the Zakrzewski family members being guilty, but investigators long considered Czesław as a prime suspect, since he had no alibi and his wife confirmed that he was not at home at the date of the murders.
 In February 1970, he was arrested for stealing wood from the forest and detained in prison.
-While he was incarcerated, an undercover Milicja Obywatelska agent was placed as his cellmate and attempted to obtain incriminating from Czesław, while the Zakrzewski household was wiretapped.
-In July 1970, the investigators received their breakthrough when the agent convinced Czesław to write a letter to Radio Free Europe, in which he admitted to the crime and claimed that it was an act of defiance against communist Poland, claiming that organization members would free him and repatriate him to the West.
+While he was incarcerated, an undercover Milicja Obywatelska (MO) agent was placed as his cellmate and attempted to obtain incriminating from Czesław, while the Zakrzewski household was wiretapped.
+In July 1970, the investigators received their breakthrough when the MO agent convinced Czesław to write a letter to Radio Free Europe, in which he admitted to the crime and claimed that it was an act of defiance against communist Poland, claiming that organization members would free him and repatriate him to the West.

-As a result of this development, Czesław was charged with the murders of the Lipów family, while his father and younger brother Adam were arrested as accomplices.
+As a result of this development, Czesław was charged with the murders of the Lipa family, while his father and younger brother Adam were arrested as accomplices.
 At the interrogations, he described the killings in detail, and also admitted to three unsolved murders which he had committed with his father from the mid-1950s to the 1960: